quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 ## Introduction

 When are the astronomical associations for “revolution” supplanted by political ones?
 How do popular methods for cooking chicken change over time?
 How do the associations of words like “grace” or “love” change between prayers and romantic novels?
-Questions such as these are the type of humanistic inquiries that can be prove to be challenging to answer through traditional methods.
+Questions such as these are the type of humanistic inquiries that can be prove to be challenging to answer through traditional methods such as close reading.
 However, due to their ability to quickly learn what the relationships are between words, we can begin to answer these questions using word embeddings.
 Word embeddings assign a set of numeric values to words in a corpus based on their contexts of use.
 Those sets of numeric values, or word vectors, allow us to measure the distance between words, which gives us a proxy for how words are used in similar ways or contexts.
 Scaled up to a whole corpus, word embeddings give us a view into the relationships between words or concepts from a time period, genre of writing, author, and so on.

 Unlike topic models, which rely on word usage to better understand *documents*, word embeddings are more concerned with how words across a whole a corpus are used.
 This emphasis on relationships and contextual usage make word embeddings uniquely equipped to tackle many questions that humanists may have about a particular corpus of texts.
 For example, with a word embedding model, you can ask your model to identify the list of top ten words that are semantically similar to the word “grace.”
 You can also ask your model to produce that same list, but this time remove the concept of “holy” from consideration.
 You can even ask your model to show you what the most similar words are in your corpus to the concept of “grace” and “holy” combined.
 The ability to perform basic math with concepts (though much more complicated math is happening under the hood) in order to ask really complicated questions of a corpus is one of the key benefits of using word embeddings for text analysis.

 Word embeddings require *a lot* of text in order to do a reasonable job representing these relationships—you won’t get meaningful output if you use a couple of novels or a handful of historical documents.
 This is because of how the algorithm works—it makes predictions about the contexts in which words will appear based on how they are used in the corpus you use to train the model, so fewer words in the training corpus means that there will be less information for the model to learn from.
 That said, there is no absolute minimum number of words required to train a word embedding model; performance will vary depending on how the model is trained, what kinds of documents you are using, how many unique words appear in the corpus, and so on.
 If your purposes are exploratory, even a model trained on a fairly small corpus should still produce interesting results—and if you find that the model doesn't seem to make sense, that might mean you need to add more texts to your input corpus or adjust your settings for training the model.

 This lesson is designed to get you started with word embedding models: you will learn how to prepare your corpus, read it into your Python session, train a model, and perform some exploratory queries.
 There are many other potential research applications for trained models—for example, [this tutorial](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/en/drafts/originals/clustering-visualizing-word-embeddings.md) explains how to cluster and visualize documents using word embedding models.
 The Women Writers Project has also published a [series of tutorials in R and Python](https://github.com/NEU-DSG/wwp-public-code-share/tree/main/WordVectors) that cover the basics of running code, training and querying models, validating trained models, and producing exploratory visualizations.
+This lesson focuses primarily on the theory behind word vectors—how to interpret them, how to prepare a corpus for training a model, and how word vectors work.
+The lesson will provide some introductory code to get you started with word vectors, but the code is slightly more minimal in comparison to developing core concepts and understanding of the functionality and methodology of word vectors.

 ### Data